edemtech/ClientReactElectron/README.md

-#MAIN
+# MAIN INFO

-to build:
+To build:

 1)npm install

 2)copy from /assets/: a)geckodriver in root dir..

 		      		  b)launches into /app/resourses/..

 3)npm run pack:win (for windows)

 ____________________________________________________________

+Other inf:

-# electron-react-redux-boilerplate
+electron-react-redux-boilerplate

 A minimal boilerplate to get started with [Electron](http://electron.atom.io/), [React](https://facebook.github.io/react/) and [Redux](http://redux.js.org/).